 Support from the University

-• The Hub - The first point of contact for areas relating to student support and advice.
+- The Student Solutions Centre (Birmingham) - The first point of contact for areas relating to student support and advice.
 They will be able to point you in the right direction with regards to which service may be suitable to your needs.

-• The Enabling Team - Our Enabling Team provide advice and support for students with disabilities, including ongoing health conditions and learning difficulties.
+- The Disability and Neurodiversity Support team provide advice and support for students with disabilities, ongoing health conditions and specific learning differences.

 Support from the Students' Union

-• Advice and Representation Centre (ARC) – you can also get independent and confidential advice and support from the ARC based at Aston Students’ Union.
+- Aston Student Advice – you can also get independent and confidential advice and support from the advisers based at Aston Students’ Union.
 They will be able to speak with you about your situation, your options and make you aware of the support service available.

 It can sometimes be helpful to get in touch with local or national organisations for additional support, or if you would prefer to speak to someone outside of the University.
 Below are some services which may be useful for you.